-Each visitor’s dosimetry badge is to be used only by one individual, then returned to the TSO when it is no longer needed.
+Each visitor’s dosimetry badge is to be used only by one individual, then returned to the EHS when it is no longer needed.
 The badge will only be issued for one quarter.
 If the individual will need the badge beyond this period, that person must attend an initial Radiation Safety Training Session and will then be issued a permanent dosimeter.

 The dosimetry badge can be issued for a group tour, with one person in charge to wear the badge.
 Each member of the group must supply all of the information that is normally required when the dosimeter is issued for individual use.

 Any question concerning radiation safety should be directed to the EHS in Room 101 in the Physical Science Building or at phone 282-2311.

 Radiation Safety Resources